Bowman74/fmvvm/README.md

 Implementing the MVVM pattern is about having a formal architecture in your application and separation of concerns.
 When implementing MVVM in an app I adhere to the following design goals.

-* A viewmodel should have no idea how it is presented or have any presentaiton concepts.
+* A viewmodel should have no idea how it is presented or have any presentation concepts.
-* Value conversion should be used to convert from information in the viewmodel to the Widget (view)
+* Value conversion should be used to convert information in the viewmodel to a format needed by the Widget (view) and potentially back again.
 * Navigation should be done from viewmodel to viewmodel.
 * Viewmodels are primarily what is bound to, but models can be exposed by viewmodels and bound to as well.
 * Dependancy injection can be used to pass required information to a viewmodel.